Health insurance in Arkansas

 The Arkansas health insurance marketplace

 The health insurance exchange was authorized by the Affordable Care Act (ACA).
-ACA rules require certain essential healthcare benefits be covered by plans offered on the exchange.
+ACA rules require individual market plans, including those offered in the exchange, to cover certain essential healthcare benefits.
 You can use the insurance marketplace to enroll in a plan and to see if your income level qualifies for subsidies or cost-sharing reductions (CSR) to help you pay for monthly premiums and other costly out-of-pocket expenses (like a deductible or copay).
 The health insurance marketplace is a good option for individuals or families who own a small business or are employed by an organization that doesn’t provide health insurance coverage.
+It’s also a good source of coverage for people who have retired prior to becoming eligible for Medicare, and need a private health plan to cover them until they turn 65.

 For the first three years of exchange implementation, Arkansas had a partnership exchange for individuals.
 But since 2016, the state has utilized a state-based exchange using the federal enrollment platform at HealthCare.gov.
 Read a history of the Arkansas health insurance marketplace.